TheMisinformationGame/MisinformationGame/docs/DESIGN.md

    seen to avoid showing them any posts twice?
 3) Do we need to show users any disclaimers or legal notices related to using their data for research?
+4) We currently have two methods of source selection.
+Completely random, or defined beforehand.
+Is this enough flexibility, or will more options be required?
+We could add an option to give each source a weight so that some sources are selected more than others.

 # Overview